qzhu2017/Numerical-Optimization/README.md

 - Lecture (Math details for each algorithm)
 - Coding session (code accomplishment of the algos in each lecture)

-This course does not require one to install the packages on the local computer.
-All codings will be done through jupyter notebook powered by [Juliabox](https://www.juliabox.com)
+All codings will be done through jupyter notebook.

 Each class will take about 90 minutes.